Jude the Obscure: Writing

 Around 1887, Hardy began making notes for a story about a working man's frustrated attempts to attend the university, perhaps inspired in part by the scholastic failure and suicide of his friend Horace Moule.
 From December 1894 to November 1895, a bowdlerised version of the novel ran in instalments in Harper's New Monthly Magazine, originally under the title The Simpletons, then Hearts Insurgent.
 In 1895, the book was published in London under its present title, Jude the Obscure (dated 1896).
 In his Preface to the first edition, Hardy provides details of the conception and writing history of the novel, claiming that certain details were inspired by the death of a woman (most likely his cousin, Tryphena Sparks) in 1890.

 Reviews

-Called "Jude the Obscene" by at least one reviewer, Jude the Obscure received a harsh reception from some scandalized critics.
+Called "Jude the Obscene" by at least one reviewer, Jude the Obscure received a harsh reception from some scandalised critics.
 Among the critics was Walsham How, Bishop of Wakefield; Hardy later claimed that the bishop had burned a copy.
 After some years Hardy commented: “After these hostile verdicts from the press, its next misfortune was to be burnt by a bishop – probably in his despair at not being able to burn me.”
 It has been suggested that negative criticism was the reason that Hardy stopped writing novels after Jude, but the poet C. H. Sisson describes this "hypothesis" as "superficial and absurd".